GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-citations-and-attachments.md

 ## Handling Multiple rlink and base64 Fields

-NIST designed `resource` assemblies to be flexible and wanted to offer developers the flexibility to implement handling of multiple `rlink` and `base64` fields on a case-by-case basis.
+OSCAL `resource` assemblies are designed to be flexible and offer developers the flexibility to implement handling of multiple `rlink` and `base64` fields on a case-by-case basis.